 News and Insights

-We expect the outcome of the recent presidential election to accelerate the pace of change for healthcare delivery.
-The underlying dynamic – affordability and effectiveness of current care models — has yet to be substantially addressed by changes to the reimbursement system.
-As our 2017 Healthcare Delivery Outlook infographic illustrates, the story of healthcare delivery this year will be about finding a new and more sustainable model through changes in roles and relationships.
+We expect continued turbulence across healthcare delivery in 2018, driven by policy uncertainty at the top and continued pressure for affordability and quality care from employers, consumers, and payers.
+Prodded by MACRA and commercial payers, the use of care models that incorporate accountability for cost and quality is slowly expanding.
+As our Healthcare Delivery Outlook infographic illustrates, 2018 will be about the search for a more sustainable model through changes in roles and relationships.
 Hospitals, systems and IDNs, as buyers, sellers and partners, will engage in new and different ways with CMS, payers, consumers, employers, pharma and device suppliers, physicians, retail clinics and post-acute care.

-As deductibles and copays increase, more consumers will become healthcare shoppers seeking transparency.
+The growing burden of deductibles and copays will slowly reshape non-emergent healthcare purchases to look more like other consumer transactions.
+Public demands for transparency in pricing and quality will stimulate development of tools to facilitate comparison shopping.
 Meanwhile, employers will engage in more direct contracting, while payers seek joint ventures with delivery, especially around ACOs.
-Payers will also pursue more risk based reimbursement arrangements.
+Payers will also pursue more risk-based reimbursement arrangements.

 Given this outlook, what’s next?
 We recommend these key action steps: